tweag/cooked-validators/README.md

      subdir:
        .
    ```
-   where `myTag` is either a commit hash in the repo, or a tag, such as v4.0.0
+   where `myTag` is either a commit hash in the repo, or a tag, such as v4.0.0 (see [available releases]{https://github.com/tweag/cooked-validators/releases}).

 ## An example of usage of `cooked-validators`